The subelliptic heat kernels on SL(2,R) and on its universal covering $\widetilde{SL(2,R)}$: integral representations and some functional inequalities: Some functional inequalities for the heat kernel

 \subsection{The reverse spectral gap inequality}

-As in the Heisenberg group case and in the $\SU$ case (see \cite{bakry-baudoin-bonnefont-chafai} and \cite{Baudoin-Bonnefont}), we can easily obtain a reverse Poincare inequality with a sharp constant for the subelliptic heat kernel measure on $\SL$.
+As in the Heisenberg group case and in the $\SU$ case (see \cite{bakry-baudoin-bonnefont-chafai} and \cite{Baudoin-Bonnefont}), we can easily obtain a reverse Poincare inequality with a sharp constant for the subelliptic heat kernel measure on $\SL$ and on $\tSL$.

-\begin{proposition} Let $f: \SL \rightarrow \mathbb{R}$ be a smooth function.
-For $t >0$ and $g \in \SL$,
+\begin{proposition} Let $f: \G \rightarrow \mathbb{R}$ be a smooth function.
+For $t >0$ and $g \in \G$,

 where